Petty Sampson Immigration Lawyers Help You Legalise Your Australian Status

-A non-citizen in Australia is someone who does not hold a visa in effect (i.e. the visa ceases), is unlawful and subject to detention and removal from Australia.
-If your visa has expired and you have not lodged a substantive visa application, or made arrangements to leave Australia, you can be detained.
+A non-citizen in Australia who does not hold a visa in effect is considered unlawful and is subject to detention and removal from Australia.
+You can be detained if your visa has expired and you have not lodged a substantive visa application or made arrangements to leave Australia.
+It is the responsibility of the visa holder to be aware of their visa expiry date.